 The information can help you work with schools and other education providers to support your child’s needs.

-For an Easy English version of this topic see:
+Easy English version of this topic see:

 What the law says